ClickCease

 Class Action Settlement

 The proposed settlement covers those former patients who joined a federal class action lawsuit.
 However, the hundreds of claims made in state court have not yet been resolved.
-Those who sued USC and Tyndall in state court have the option to join this settlement or continue their litigation.
-So far, at least 463 former patients have sued USC over this matter.
+Those who sued USC and Tyndall in state court can join this settlement or continue their litigation.
+So far, at least 463 former patients have sued USC.

-USC is not the only university in the nation that is facing the prospect of having to make large monetary payouts over sexual misconduct by their staff.
+USC isn’t the only university in the US that may have to pay large sums due to staff sexual misconduct.
 In May, Michigan State reached a $500 million settlement with hundreds of women who said sports doctor Larry Nassar sexually assaulted them.
 And Penn State has paid out more than $100 million in sex abuse cases involving assistant football coach Jerry Sandusky.

 Justice for Victims

-This class action settlement appears only to be the tip of the iceberg in this complex case involving hundreds of women who allege they were sexually abused or harassed by the USC doctor.
-We hope these plaintiffs get their day in court as well as the opportunity to be heard.
+This class action settlement appears to be just the beginning in this complex case involving hundreds of women who allege the USC doctor sexually abused or harassed them.
+We hope these plaintiffs receive a fair trial and the chance to be heard.

 Source: http://www.latimes.com/local/lanow/la-me-usc-settlement-proposal-20181019-story.html